Mplify Alliance: History

 MEF was preceded by the Ethernet in the First Mile Alliance (EFMA), also a nonprofit international industry consortium, which was established in 2001 to promote standards-based Ethernet in the first mile (EFM) technologies and products and position EFM as a networking technology for an access network.

 In 2005, with the completion of the 802.3ah standard by the IEEE, the EFMA became part of MEF.

 In 2015, MEF voted to change its name to "MEF Forum" to reflect its expansion in setting standards for network virtualization.

 In 2017, the International Multimedia Telecommunications Consortium (IMTC) was merged into MEF.

 In 2018, MEF published its first technical standards on optical transport (MEF 63) and IP (MEF 61).

+In June 2025, the MEF was renamed to the Mplify Alliance.

 MEF white papers

 These white papers provide a comprehensive technical overview of MEF services, APIs, certification and new areas of work with MEF, based on the work of MEF's technical committees.

 Technical specifications

 As of October 2020, MEF had approved and published 80 technical standards, including amendments, excluding superseded standards: